IinjyI/Brain-Tumor-Detection/README.md

-# Alzheimer-detection
+# Brain-tumor-detection

-Using deep learning models to detect Alzheimer's disease in all stages (part of Samsung Innovation Campus program)
+Using deep learning models to detect brain tumors (part of Samsung Innovation Campus program)